sschueller/sschueller.github.io/content/posts/vyos-router-update/index.md

 ## VyOS Setup

-> Many thanks to [John Howard](https://www.problemofnetwork.com/posts/updating-my-fiber7-vyos-config-to-1dot5/) for the example vyos setup he has posted which got me going in the right direction.
+> Many thanks to [John Howard](https://www.problemofnetwork.com/posts/updating-my-fiber7-vyos-config-to-1dot5/) for the example VyOS setup he posted, which got me going in the right direction.

 I am new to VyOS so here are a few things that I "learned" setting up my VM.

 {{< admonition info "VyOS Configuration" true >}}
-If you get stuck and your configuration looks good yet it doesn't work I highly suggest you reset your vyos.
-I have had a situation were my configuration commit fine but it didn't work as expected.
-Only once I reset and tried to load the full configuration I was given an error which lead me to fix my issue.
+If you get stuck and your configuration looks good yet it doesn't work, I highly suggest you reset your VyOS.
+I have had a situation where my configuration committed fine but didn't work as expected.
+Only once I reset and tried to load the full configuration was I given an error which led me to fix my issue.

-I also recommend to use the quarterly LTS version and not the rolling release which may have issues.
+I also recommend using the quarterly LTS version and not the rolling release which may have issues.
 {{< /admonition >}}

 ### Initial Setup

-I configured the VyOS with 4 sockets and 4 cores as well as 4GB of ram (probably overkill at this time).
-After booting the live enviroment of the ISO I ran the setup process to install vyos to disk.
+I configured VyOS with 4 sockets and 4 cores as well as 4GB of RAM (probably overkill at this time).
+After booting the live environment of the ISO, I ran the setup process to install VyOS to disk.

-In order to make my life easier and not having to type my entire config into the kvm shell I added a `virtiofs` file system.
-This allows me to edit the file via a SSH session to the proxmox server and then load it into VyOS until I have SSH access directly into the VyOS VM.
+In order to make my life easier and not having to type my entire config into the KVM shell, I added a `virtiofs` file system.
+This allows me to edit the file via an SSH session to the Proxmox server and then load it into VyOS until I have SSH access directly into the VyOS VM.

 I only need to enter `sudo mount -t virtiofs vyos-config /mnt` in VyOS via the shell and then run `load /mnt/myconfig` in the `configure` mode.